evrekadev/evreka-api-doc/source/engagement/order/dynamic-list.rst

 Data Structure
 ^^^^^^^^^^^^^^^^^
-'template_id' and 'order_type_id' are used to filter the dynamic fields.
+'template_id' and 'type_id' are used to filter the dynamic fields.
 If both are not provided, all dynamic fields will be returned.
-If both are provided, order_type_id will be used to filter the dynamic fields.
+If both are provided, type_id will be used to filter the dynamic fields.

 .. table::
     :width: 100%